dfkaye/wheredoc/README.md

 ## Prior art

-[where.js](https://github.com/dfkaye/where.js) tests are modeled on [Spock's `where:` block](http://spockframework.org/spock/docs/1.0/data_driven_testing.html) and [Cucumber's scenario outline `Examples:` block](https://javapointers.com/automation/cucumber/cucumber-scenario-outline-example/), using these embedded in a three-asterisk comment syntax parsed from inside a function.
+[where.js](https://github.com/dfkaye/where.js) tests are modeled on [Spock's `where:` block](http://spockframework.org/spock/docs/1.0/data_driven_testing.html) and [Cucumber's Scenario Outline `Examples:` block](https://javapointers.com/automation/cucumber/cucumber-scenario-outline-example/), using these embedded in a three-asterisk comment syntax parsed from inside a function.

+Aside: for more on blocks in Cucumber, read about the [difference between Cucumber's examples and data blocks](https://medium.com/@priyank.it/cucumber-difference-between-examples-table-data-table-21501f2becbd).

 ```js
 it('description', function () {